 The Maryland Department of Labor, Licensing, and Regulation's Division of Labor and Industry regulates workplace safety in Maryland.
-The Department's regulations are published officially in Title 9, Subtitle 12 of COMAR (the Code of Maryland Administrative Regulations), the print version of which is available in all Maryland law libraries and many Maryland public libraries.
+The Department's regulations are published officially in Title 9, Subtitle 12 of COMAR (the Code of Maryland Regulations).
+The print version of COMAR is available in all Maryland law libraries and many Maryland public libraries.
 The Department's regulations are also available electronically on the Division of State Documents home page.

 The Maryland Workers Compensation Commission regulates compensation and insurance for workplace injuries.
 The Commission's regulations are published officially in Title 14, Subtitle 9 of COMAR.

 The Occupational Safety and Health Administration ("OSHA") regulates general workplace safety.
-OSHA's regulations are published officially in Title 29 of the CFR (the Code of Federal Regulations), the print version of which is available in all Maryland law libraries and many Maryland public libraries.
+OSHA's regulations are published officially in Title 29 of the CFR (the Code of Federal Regulations).
+The print version of the CFR is available in all Maryland law libraries and many Maryland public libraries.
 OSHA's regulations are also available electronically on its web site.

 Other federal workplace safety regulations can be found in Title 20 CFR (various worker compensation programs).